 Using Comic Book Sheets in Your Lessons

-My two girls, 10 & 8 years old, are working on writing novels that include some comic style images in them.
+My two girls, 10 & 8 years old, are working on writing novels that include some comic-style images in them.
 Gauge, 6 years old, is working completely on a comic book.

 They are creating these books based on the elementary workbooks that you can get through NaNoWriMo – Young Writers Program.
-My girls in particular have worked through them and are using their prep work to create a interesting story.
+My girls in particular have worked through them and are using their prep work to create an interesting story.

-Gauge surprised me so much with the detail and story line that he was creating in his comic book.
-By providing him with the pages, he was able to move past the road block of writing words out and create a great comic book.
+Gauge surprised me so much with the detail and storyline that he was creating in his comic book.
+By providing him with the pages, he was able to move past the roadblock of writing words out and create a great comic book.
 It just goes to show that changing the medium in which your child creates can draw out their abilities.

-The TeachersPayTeachers comic book sheets set includes 22 pages for creative fun.
+This comic book sheets set includes 22 pages for creative fun.
 Use them for art or for language arts as we did.
 Or use the in a completely different way and comment below to let me know how you used them.